toliaqat/xenon-wiki/servicePauseResume.md

  * The inbound operation that caused the resume is processed

 # Validation
-A long running test in our CI proves that a DCP service host process, limited to 64MB (or some other small number) can support millions of service instances, created at the rate of 1M per hour, and still run with over 80% of heap available.
+A long running test in our CI proves that a Xenon service host process, limited to 64MB (or some other small number) can support millions of service instances, created at the rate of 1M per hour, and still run with over 80% of heap available.
 In addition, it randomly picks "paused" services and issues requests, to verify resume works